 - Price for the entrance fees along the Ruta del Sol: 40 Peruvian Soles.

 Entrance to Pukara: 10 Soles.
 Entrance Raqchi: 15 Soles.
 Ticket for Andahuaylillas: 15 Soles.
 The guide asked us to pay the 40 Soles up front to him, to prevent any delays.

 I travelled with Wonder Peru Expedition but there are many other agents out there.
+If you wish to book your Puno to Cusco bus in advance, check the prices and availibility.
 We received information on the bus about the stops, how much time we had and we received some beverages on the bus too.
 Our guide joined us and spoke excellent English (exactly!) and provided us with a lot of background information.

 When I first planned my trip to Peru, I wanted to take the train journey from Puno to Cusco.
 I love to travel by train but the schedule was not in my favour and the train journey was quite expensive.
 Plus you get to sit on the train for over 12 hours, and miss all the fantastic sites along the route.